djuelg/Neuronizer/README.md

 ![App screenshots](/screenshots.png)

 ## Features
+* Add, remove and update notes
 * Add, remove and update ToDo lists
-* Sort them as you wish
+* Sort everything as you wish
 * Designed for simple and fast usage
 * Encrypted storage of data, on device only
 * Create widgets